daizutabi/pheasant/docs/docs/images.md

 type(curve)
 ```

 As you can see, HoloView's `Curve` object doesn't supply any visual representation.
-To get a visual image, we have to render the object.
+To get a HTML source to visualize it, we have to render the object.

 ```python
 renderer = hv.renderer('bokeh')